 Each week I will point you to the specific papers on which our discussion will center in the following class meeting.
-I will work with the discussion leader throughout the week to prepare the class.

 Changes to the reading list can be anticipated throughout the term.

-I. Session 1: Monday, October 26, 2015 (9:00 AM to 12:00 noon)
+I. Session 1: Tuesday, October 24, 2017 (9:00 AM to 12:00 noon)